onthecodepath/iOS-Interview-Questions/README.md

 **What is the difference between a class and an object?**

 In the simplest sense, a class is a blueprint for an object.
 It describes the properties and behaviors common to any particular type of object.
 An object, on the other hand, is an instance of a class.

-**What is the delegation pattern?**

-The delegation pattern is a powerful pattern used in building iOS applications.
-The basic idea is that one object will act on another object's behalf or in coordination with another object.
-The delegating object typically keeps a reference to the other object (delegate) and sends a message to it at the appropriate time.
-It is important to note that they have a one to one relationship.'

-**What is MVC?**

-MVC stands for **Model-View-Controller**.
-It is a software architecture pattern for implementing user interfaces.

-MVC consists of three layers: the model, the view, and the controller.
-- The model layer is typically where the data resides (persistence, model objects, etc)
-- The view layer is typically where all the UI interface lies.
-Things like displaying buttons and numbers belong in the view layer.
-The view layer does not know anything about the model layer and vice versa.
-- The controller (view controller) is the layer that integrates the view layer and the model layer together.

 **What is JSON?**